Cenay/territory-checks/docs/RULES.md

 When making changes, verify:
 - [ ] IFPG consultant name stops before "for Multiple Franchises"
 - [ ] IFPG territory extracts from "Tcheck for:" format
-- [ ] IFPG territory extracts from line-after-colon format
+- [ ] IFPG territory extracts from line-after-colon format (Pattern 3)
+- [ ] IFPG territory does NOT capture header text like "Territory Check from IFPG Member [Name] for The Real Food"
+- [ ] IFPG territory validation excludes "for The Real Food", "IFPG Member", "Territory Check" keywords
+- [ ] IFPG territory patterns require newlines after colons (not same-line matches)
+- [ ] IFPG territory captured text looks like a location (contains comma or state abbreviation)
 - [ ] Reply-To email doesn't include "To:" text
 - [ ] Prospect name is split into first/last when only full name exists
 - [ ] TYN prospect name handles both "files" and "records"